Slow Cooker Pork Shoulder with Mustard BBQ Sauce

 A Delicious Recipe for Bone In Pork Shoulder

-One of my favorite recipes to serve at a large family gathering is this pulled pork shoulder with a tangy mustard based bbq sauce.
+One of my favorite recipes to serve at a large family gathering is this pulled pork shoulder with a tangy mustard based bbq sauce and some of my pan-fried sweet potato fritters.

 Instead of the classic combination of apple cider vinegar, yellow mustard, and brown sugar, this bbq sauce recipe calls on balsamic vinegar, dijon mustard, and honey.
 It makes for a delicious mustard sauce that you’ll use on pork, chicken breasts, and even salmon.